-Confidential debt counselling is available from Citizens Advice Bureaux (CAB).
-There are two CAB's in Haringey (note the Hornsey CAB office is currently closed to personal callers).
+Confidential debt counselling is available from the Citizens Advice Bureaux (CAB).
+There are two CABs in Haringey:

 - Tottenham Citizens Advice Bureau - 551B Tottenham High Road, N17 6SB

-Opening times,and further information can be found on the Citizens Advice Bureau website (see the external links section below) or by phoning 0844 8269715.
+Opening times and further information can be found on the Citizens Advice Bureau website (see the external links section below).

 Firstly, we'll send you a reminder notice which must be paid within seven days.
 A maximum of two reminders will be sent to you in any one year.
-If you do not pay within seven days, we will send you a court summons.
-If it is necessary to issue a summons for late or non payment, you will incur costs of £125.00.
+If you do not pay within seven days, we will send you a Court summons.
+If it is necessary to issue a summons for late or non payment, you will incur costs of £115.00.

 Once a liability order is granted we can take further recovery action against you such as:

 - declare you bankrupt in Court (this will mean you won't be able to get a loan, a mortgage or a bank account)